yehia67/ai-agent-defi-consultant/README.md

-# Project DeFi Agent Consultant
+# DeFi AI Agent Consultant

 The Wallet Agent Consultant is a new AI agent that integrates with any digital wallet to help manage your savings according to your preferred strategy.